 Synergy is meant to be referred to throughout the year, so make sure to keep a copy handy for all of your members.
-You can also find additional information on lead.worcester.edu.
+You can also find additional information on worcester.edu/campus-life/clubs-organizations.
 If you have additional questions, do not hesitate to contact the OSILD; no handbook can contain all the information needed, and we are here to help you succeed in your role as a Worcester State student leader.
 Have a great year!